Overland Track

 The Overland Track is an Australian bushwalking track, traversing Cradle Mountain-Lake St Clair National Park, within the Tasmanian Wilderness World Heritage Area.
 It is walked by more than nine thousand people each year, with numbers limited in the warmer months.
 Officially the track runs for 65 km from Cradle Mountain to Lake St Clair however many choose to extend it by walking along Lake St Clair for an extra day, bringing it to 82 km.
 It winds through terrain ranging from glacial mountains, temperate rainforest, wild rivers and alpine plains.

-There are several well known side tracks, including walks to the summits of Cradle Mountain and Mount Ossa, the tallest mountain in Tasmania and a group of tarns called The Labyrinth.
+There are several side tracks, including walks to the summits of Cradle Mountain and Mount Ossa, the tallest mountain in Tasmania, and a group of tarns called The Labyrinth.
 Known for its pristine environment and beauty, the Overland Track is listed by Lonely Planet as one of the best treks in the world.

 The walk can be done independently, with six main public huts maintained by Tasmania Parks and Wildlife and five private huts for commercial groups only.
 Bushwalkers usually complete the track in five or six days, usually from north to south.
 The record time is seven hours and 25 minutes, achieved by Andy Kromar during the Cradle Mountain Run.

 History

-Use by Aboriginal Nations
+Use by Aboriginal peoples

 The Overland Track spans the boundary between the Big River and Northern Tasmanian Aboriginal nations and may have been used as an access route.
 Several artifacts and campsites containing various stone types and tools have been discovered between Pelion Plains and Lake St Clair, and early surveyors reported huts in the area.
 Aboriginal Tasmanians were persecuted by the European settlers upon their arrival, and the last free Aboriginals in the area were seen between Barn Bluff and Lake Windemere in 1836.